Richard Holloway: Career

-Between 1958 and 1986 he was a curate, vicar and rector at various parishes in England, Scotland and the United States.
+Between 1958 and 1986, Holloway was a curate, vicar and rector at various parishes in England, Scotland and the United States, including Old St Paul's Edinburgh from 1968 to 1980.
 He was Bishop of Edinburgh from 1986 and was elected Primus of the Scottish Episcopal Church in 1992.
 He resigned from these positions in 2000 and is now regarded as one of the most outspoken and controversial figures in the church, having taken an agnostic worldview and commenting widely on issues concerning religious belief in the modern world.
 His own theological position has become increasingly radical and he has described himself as an "after-religionist", with strong faith in humanity.

 Holloway is well known for his support of progressive causes, including campaigning on human rights for gay and lesbian people in both church and state.
 He is a patron of LGBT Youth Scotland, an organisation dedicated to the inclusion of LGBT young people in the life of Scotland.
 He has questioned and addressed complex ethical issues in the areas of sexuality, drugs and bioethics.
 He has written extensively on these topics, being the author of more than 20 books exploring their relationship with modern religion.

 Holloway was elected as a fellow of the Royal Society of Edinburgh (1997) and holds honorary degrees from the universities of Strathclyde (1994), Aberdeen (1997), Napier (2000), Glasgow (2002) and St Andrews (2017).
 He was professor of divinity at Gresham College in the City of London.
-From 1990 to 1997, he was a member of the Human Fertilisation and Embryology Authority and held the position of chair of the BMA Steering Group on Ethics and Genetics.
+From 1990 to 1997, he was a member of the Human Fertilisation and Embryology Authority and held the position of chair of the British Medical Association's Steering Group on Ethics and Genetics.
 He was also a member of the Broadcasting Standards Commission and is a former chair of the Scottish Arts Council and Sistema Scotland.